How to Sign Up for Travel Insurance: Quick and Easy Steps

 • Rental car insurance

-Higher amounts mean more protection but pricier premiums.
+Keep in mind that higher amounts mean more protection but also higher premiums.

 Additional Considerations and Benefits

-Some offer concierge services to book flights or hotels.
+Think 24/7 assistance for travel hiccups or concierge services to help book flights or accommodations.

 • “Cancel for any reason” coverage